Lovespoon: Symbols

-The lovespoon was given to a young woman by her suitor.
-It was important for the girl's father to see that the young man was capable of providing for the family and woodworking.
+The lovespoon was given to a young woman by her suitor, to prove to her father that he was capable of woodworking and providing for the woman and their future family.

 Sailors would often carve lovespoons during their long journeys, which is why anchors would often be incorporated into the carvings.

 Certain symbols came to have specific meanings: a horseshoe for luck, a cross for faith, bells for marriage, hearts for love, a wheel supporting a loved one and a lock for security, among others.
 Caged balls indicated the number of children hoped for.
 Other difficult carvings, such as chains, were as much a demonstration of the carver's skill as a symbolic meaning.

-Although the Welsh lovespoon is the most famous there are also traditions of lovespoons in Scandinavia and some parts of Eastern Europe, which have their own unique styles and techniques when it comes to the Lovespoon.

 Today lovespoons are given as wedding and anniversary gifts, as well as birthday, baby gifts, Christmas or Valentine's Day gifts.
 They are now mostly seen as a folk craft.

-Wedding spoons
+Linked spoons

-In old times, newly married couples in Norway ate with linked spoons to symbolize the linkage of their marriage.
+From the mid-19th century to the early 20th century newly married couples in Norway ate with linked spoons during the second day of the wedding ceremony to symbolize the linkage of their marriage.
 Often the spoons and chain were made from a single piece of wood, emphasizing wood-carving craftsmanship.
+After the wedding the spoons were hung above the door into their house.

 Similar linked spoons can be found in some ethnographic museums.

 A design for making linked spoons was published in Popular Science in 1967.